michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

     return pathlib.Path(loc)
 ```

 I use pytest in most python projects, and I've had a feeling that I haven't been
 been using most of the features it provides, since I tend to only use
-`@pytest.mark` from the entire API.
+`@pytest.mark` from the API.
 I spent some time reading through the pytest
 documentation and playing with some examples in the source [pytest jupyter
 notebook][] to get more familiarity with what's possible.
 After a few hours of
 playing around with pytest, realised there was a lot of functionality I was